Back To Search Results

 • Immunocompromised patients must maintain adequate hydration before and during IV treatment.

-In adults with CMV infection and retinitis, for example, it is administered commonly at a rate of about 1mg/kg/minute.[5][6]
+• For adults with CMV infection and retinitis, foscarnet is commonly administered at about 1 mg/kg/min.[12][13]

 Adverse Effects

-While there are multiple adverse effects of foscarnet, the most notable ones are nausea associated with the infusion of the drug, electrolyte derangements, and reduced renal function.
-Of these three significant adverse effects, the reports of renal insufficiency is a relatively more common event in patients receiving this drug.
-The acute decrease in renal function is reversible; therefore, it is crucial to address it once identified.
-Foscarnet affects the renal tubular cells via direct cytotoxic mechanisms, and the degree of drug-induced toxicity directly correlates to the dosage administered.[7]
-Along with the renal tubular damage, foscarnet can also cause crystal nephropathy with the deposition of crystals in the glomerular capillaries.
+While there are multiple adverse effects associated with foscarnet administration, the most notable include nausea, electrolyte derangements, and nephrotoxicity.
+Of these 3 significant adverse effects, the reports of renal insufficiency are a relatively more common event in patients receiving this drug.
+Any acute reduction in renal function is reversible; therefore, it is crucial to address it once identified.
+Foscarnet affects the renal tubular cells via direct cytotoxic mechanisms, and the degree of drug-induced toxicity directly correlates to the dosage administered.[15]
+Along with renal tubular damage, foscarnet can cause crystal nephropathy by deposition of crystals in the glomerular capillaries.
 These crystals are often a mix of sodium and calcium salts.
-The molecular aspects of foscarnet allow it to form complexes with these ions, leading to the deposition of these crystals in the glomerular network.[8]
+The molecular aspects of foscarnet allow it to form complexes with these ions, leading to the deposition of these crystals in the glomerular network.[16]
+Foscarnet has been associated with reversible acute kidney injury (AKI), distal tubular acidosis, and arginine vasopressin resistance (AVP-R, formerly nephrogenic diabetes insipidus).
+The reported incidence of foscarnet-related nephrotoxicity varies widely, ranging from 20% to 66%.
+Early screening for crystalluria should be conducted in patients receiving foscarnet to identify potential risks and prevent the onset of acute kidney injury.[17]

-Due to these adverse effects on the renal system, monitoring renal function while on foscarnet therapy is essential.
-Within 1 to 2 weeks of administration of foscarnet, if there appears to be a rise in the plasma creatinine, then it could be a sign of renal tubular injury; this often presents as acute tubular necrosis, with granular or muddy brown casts in the urine and a triphasic event with an acute drop in GFR, followed by a rise in GFR and then an eventual resolution of kidney function.[9]
-In some instances, foscarnet can also cause nephrogenic diabetes insipidus.[10]
+Due to these adverse renal effects, monitoring renal function while on foscarnet therapy is essential.
+Any elevation in plasma creatine observed within 2 weeks of initiating foscarnet therapy could be a sign of renal tubular injury; this often presents as acute tubular injury, with granular or muddy brown casts in the urine and a triphasic sequence involving an acute drop in GFR, followed by an elevation in GFR and then an eventual resolution of kidney function.[18]
+In some instances, foscarnet can also cause AVP-R.[19]

-Electrolyte derangement is another adverse effect of foscarnet, which often presents with hypocalcemia and hypomagnesemia.[11]
-Hypocalcemia may be due to the formation of the foscarnet and calcium ion complex, or it may result from foscarnet-induced hypomagnesemia, which leads to both hypocalcemia (due to hypomagnesemia induced hypoparathyroidism state) and hypokalemia (due to excess renal potassium wasting).
+Electrolyte derangement, another adverse effect of foscarnet, often presents with hypocalcemia and hypomagnesemia.[20]
+Hypocalcemia may be due to the formation of the foscarnet and calcium ion complex, or it may result from foscarnet-induced hypomagnesemia, which leads to both hypocalcemia (due to hypomagnesemia-induced hypoparathyroidism state) and hypokalemia (due to excess renal potassium wasting).
 Due to these possible electrolyte abnormalities, it is essential to perform routine complete metabolic panels to prevent systemic adverse events such as cardiac arrhythmias and obtain a baseline EKG before initiation of treatment.

 Patient intolerance due to nausea and other gastrointestinal symptoms is a well-known and often reported adverse event of foscarnet and is a primary reason it is difficult to administer to patients.
-Administration of foscarnet is often with concurrent IV and oral hydration to suppress nausea.
-Nausea can also be mitigated by providing the patient with antiemetics and slowing down the drug infusion rate.[12]
+The administration of foscarnet usually involves concurrent IV and oral hydration to suppress nausea.
+Nausea can also be mitigated by providing the patient with antiemetics and slowing the drug infusion rate.[21]

-The less commonly reported adverse events due to foscarnet administration include seizures, genital ulcers (more common in males - possibly due to a topical toxic effect resulting from medication concentration in the urine), and anemia.
+Less commonly reported adverse events due to foscarnet administration include seizures, genital ulcers, and anemia.
+Genital ulcers are more common in males, possibly due to a topical toxic effect resulting from medication concentration in the urine.
 There are also reports of QT prolongation and torsades de pointes.

 Contraindications

-Foscarnet is often contraindicated for patients with underlying diseases that increase the effect of the adverse reaction profile of the drug.
-With the health care provider’s medical discretion, the drug is either used with extreme caution or not used at all in patients who have abnormal EKG readings due to chronic cardiac problems, chronic kidney disease with decreased renal function, underlying electrolyte abnormalities (which have to be corrected to be able to administer foscarnet) or seizure disorders.
-Foscarnet is also contraindicated in patients with serious hypersensitivity reactions such as angioedema or a history of anaphylactic reactions to it.
+According to the product labeling, foscarnet is contraindicated for patients with severe hypersensitivity reactions such as angioedema or a history of anaphylactic reactions to it.
+Foscarnet is relatively contraindicated for patients with underlying diseases that increase the effect of the adverse reaction profile of the drug.
+With the health care provider’s medical discretion, the drug is administered with extreme caution or not at all in patients who have abnormal EKG readings due to chronic cardiac problems, chronic kidney disease, underlying electrolyte abnormalities (which have to be corrected before administering foscarnet) or seizure disorders.

 Monitoring

-Given the list of adverse effects that may come with foscarnet administration/therapy, it is important to monitor specific parameters.
-The three main components to monitor are 24-hour creatinine clearance, EKG, and baseline electrolyte measurements.
-It is also important to get a baseline complete blood count to monitor hematocrit, hemoglobin, and WBC count.
-The different electrolytes to keep track of are calcium, potassium, sodium, magnesium, and phosphorus weekly during maintenance therapy.
-Certain symptoms such as muscle twitching and anxiety warrant earlier monitoring of electrolyte levels.[13]
-Monitoring calcium ion status, especially, is useful for detecting renal dysfunction during the early period of foscarnet administration.[14]
+Given the various adverse effects associated with foscarnet administration, it is essential to monitor specific parameters.
+The 3 main monitoring components are 24-hour creatinine clearance, ECG, and baseline electrolyte measurements.
+Clinicians must obtain a baseline complete blood count to monitor hematocrit, hemoglobin, and white blood cell counts.
+As a part of maintenance therapy, providers should evaluate calcium, potassium, sodium, magnesium, and phosphorus levels weekly.
+Foscarnet can cause hypokalemic hyperchloremic metabolic acidosis.[23]
+Various symptoms, such as muscle twitching and anxiety, warrant more frequent monitoring of electrolyte levels.[24]
+Monitoring calcium ion status is especially useful for detecting renal dysfunction during the early period of foscarnet administration.[25]

-Depending on the patient’s specific medical history and treatment course, the frequency of monitoring may vary.
-It is also essential to check the hydration status before initiating the infusion of foscarnet to avoid symptoms like nausea.
-Lastly, both the patient and the healthcare provider should monitor for signs of hypersensitivity reactions with foscarnet to prevent complications.
-It is crucial to bear in mind the importance of dosing the drug appropriately depending on the patient’s medical history and current drug tolerance status.
+The frequency of monitoring may vary depending on the patient's specific medical history and treatment course.
+Clinicians should also check the patient's hydration status before initiating the infusion of foscarnet to avoid symptoms like nausea.
+Lastly, the patient and provider should monitor for signs of hypersensitivity reactions with foscarnet to prevent complications.
+Dosing the drug appropriately, depending on the patient's medical history and current drug tolerance status, is crucial.

 Toxicity